8 Sound Effects and Dialogue

 Diegetic and Non-Diegetic Sound

 When we discuss film sound, we are actually describing two very different things: diegetic (“visible”) and non-diegetic (“invisible”) sound.[5]
 Diegetic sound includes everything that is represented as being sourced in the story world: dialogue, the sound of footsteps, a car’s tires squealing as the bank robbers make their escape, etc. Diegesis derives from a Greek word meaning simply “narrative,” and we use diegetic here to reference anything that is part of the represented story world.
 This does not have to be something we see on screen.
 The sound of the screeching car wheels from the bank robbers’ getaway car might well be happening outside the bank while the camera remains inside with the frightened patrons who have just been held up at gunpoint.
 Even if we never see the car, the sound makes sense to us as part of the narrative, and we understand it as diegetic.
+Robert Spadoni further distinguishes between external diegetic and internal diegetic sound, with the latter referring to sounds occurring only within a character’s mind (154).

 At the same time, however, we are likely listening to non-diegetic sounds as well.
 In film, the primary non-diegetic sound we hear is usually from the soundtrack—score or song—playing as the action unfolds.